-Experienced cyantoype printers share their knowledge in this survey.
-If you also would like to take part in the suvery, please answer the questions here.
+Experienced cyanotype printers share their knowledge in this big survey of cyanotype exposure time from all over the world.
+If you also would like to take part in the survey, please answer the questions here.

-How long and how do you print / expose your cyanotypes?
+How long and how do you print/expose your cyanotype?

 Atlanta, GA, USA (from Nicole Tineo)

 Winter midday – using a black&white 4×5 negative: 9 minutes